The race for the Champions League: Who has the best run-in?

-Nottingham Forest, Newcastle, Man City, Chelsea and Aston Villa: Who has the best run-in?
+Man City, Newcastle, Chelsea, Nottingham Forest and Aston Villa: Who has the best run-in?

 Five teams are fighting for three places as they enter the final four matches of the Premier League season

-With just four matches remaining of the Premier League season, only five points separate third and seventh in the race for Champions League qualification.
+With just a few matches remaining of the Premier League season for each side, only four points separate third and seventh in the race for Champions League qualification.

 Nottingham Forest, Newcastle United, Manchester City, Chelsea and Aston Villa will battle to secure the final two spots in Europe’s premier cup competition, with Arsenal and Liverpool having all but secured their places.